pivotal-cf/docs-gitlab/resources.html.md

 owner: London Services
 ---

-# Resource requirements for GitLab for Pivotal Cloud Foundry&reg;
+# Resource requirements for GitLab for Pivotal Cloud Foundry
 These are the default resource and IP requirements for installing the tile.
 <table border="1" class="nice">
 	<tr>